 1. Aristotle’s Deductive Approach in Mathematics

 Aristotle discussed two major concerns for the nature of mathematics.
 In one, he mentions that there must be some unprovable principles to avoid infinite regresses.
-And other is, that the proofs should be explanatory.
+And in the other, he mentions that the proofs should be explanatory.
 He mentioned two ways to start a proof, i.e., by axioms or by posits.
-Axioms are the statements that are accepted as true without proof whereas Posits are divided into two types, i.e., hypothesis and definitions.
+Axioms are the statements that are accepted as true without any proof, whereas Posits are divided into two types, i.e., hypothesis and definitions.

-The hypothesis is also known as a supposition or “the proposed explanation based on limited evidence.” whereas, Definition is the exact meaning of the word.
-According to him, axioms forms the base for the proofs.
+The hypothesis is also known as a supposition or “the proposed explanation based on limited evidence,” whereas the definition is the exact meaning of the word.
+According to him, axioms form the base for the proofs.

 2. Aristotle’s Criticism of Plato’s Mathematical Cosmology